 Follow Setup until you get to the Dynamics 365 Business Central page.

-- Choose Advance installation options to install a demonstration environment or one more components.
+- Choose Advance installation options to install a demonstration environment or individual components.
 Then, follow the on-screen instructions to complete the installation.

-Setup does not provide a Cancel button on all pages, but you can cancel an installation from any page by choosing the Close button in the upper-right corner.
+Setup doesn't provide a Cancel button on all pages.
+But, you can cancel the installation from any page by choosing the Close button.
 All Business Central components are removed from the computer.
-The only software that Setup cannot remove are:
+The only software that Setup can't remove are: